Jere L. Krakow

 Changing careers in the 80's, Krakow began working as a park historian for the National Park Service.
 Projects included histories of parks, parkways, the Wilderness Road and mapping national historic trails authorized by congress.
 In 1995 he was named Superintendent of National Trails for the Intermountain Region that administered nine national historic trails and the Route 66 preservation program.
 During that time he and his wife Jan resided in Salt Lake City and Albuquerque.
 Retired now, he remains a resident of New Mexico where he volunteers for the Oregon-California Trails Association, the Camino Real Trail Association, and the Partnership for the National Trails System.

-Presentations at Calvin College:National Parks: America's Greatest Treasure
+Presentations at Calvin University:National Parks: America's Greatest Treasure

 Part of the: January Series